Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

 *Deploy-Sql-AuditingSettings* helps in enforcing Azure SQL Database Auditing.
 This policy audits and reports key database events such as ownership changes, successful/failed logins, role membership changes, schema changes, etc. Enterprises can use this policy and audit trail it generates to gain rich insights into database operations and comply with industry/regional regulatory requirements.

-### Deploy-Sql-vulnerabilityAssessments
+### Enforce evaluation against proven best parctices

 Throughout it's lifecycle, Azure SQL database undergoes very large number of schema, permission and configuration changes.
 There is always a risk of such changes resulting in deviation from best practices.
 Excessive permissions, orphaned roles and many such configurational drifts can be exploited by malicious actors.

 Azure SQL database has built-in vulnerability assessment service.
 State of Azure SQL database through the lense of Microsoft's best practices for SQL database can be evaluated using vulnerability assessment.
 A vulnerability assessment scan identifies database and server level security risks.
 A remediation task in applicable scenario may be also generated to fix the vulnerability.

 *Deploy-Sql-vulnerabilityAssessments* policy ensures that Azure SQL databases are configured with vulnerability assessment.
 The assessment scans are performed periodically and reports are stored in Azure storage account.
 Pre-defined email address is used to share the results of periodic scan results for reporting purposes.

-    Append-KV-SoftDelete
-    DataProtectionSecurityCenter
+### Protect against intentional/unintentional secret deletion

+Azure Key Vault is a service to store confidential information such as keys, certificates, passwords, etc. A malicious user can potentially abuse Azure Key Vault service by deleting secrets stored inside it.
+It is also quite likely that a user may accidentally delete sensitive information stored in Azure Key Vault.
+Without proper provisions in place, either malicious or accidental deletion in Azure Key Vault can cause significant business harm.

+Azure Key Vault provides protection against intentional or unintentional deletion of contents stored inside it through soft-delete feature.
+When soft-delete is enabled, deleted keys will be retained for a pre-configured time period.
+If the delete operation was unintentional then deleted key can be restored within pre-configured time window.
+If the delete operation was intentional then key content can be deleted until an additional *purge* operation is performed - typically by someone with higher privileges.

+*Append-KV-SoftDelete* policy ensures that Azure Key vault is enabled with soft-delete feature by default.
+Enterprises get better control on deletion of Azure Key Vault content for unintentional operations. *Append-KV-SoftDelete* policy provides an additional security layer for malicious deletion of Azure Key Vault content.

-    Deny-AppGW-Without-WAF
+### Deny-AppGW-Without-WAF

+Web applications running on Azure are potential targets of number of malicious attacks.
+[Top 10 common attacks](https://owasp.org/www-project-top-ten/) - such as - injection, cross-site scripting, etc. try to exploit known vulnerabilities typically associated with web applications.
+Consequences of a successful attack can be very costly and may impact brand value negatively.

+Azure Application Gateway Web Application Firewall (WAF) provides protection against common attacks on web applications.
+It implements Core Rule Set (CRS) 3.1, 3.0 or 2.2.9 as recommended by the Open Web Application Security Project (OWASP).
+WAF policies can be associated with Azure Application Gateway either in *Prevention* or *Detection* mode.

+*Deny-AppGW-Without-WAF* policy helps in preventing potential misconfiguration on Azure Application Gateway.
+It enforces Azure Application Gateway can't be created without a Web Application Firewall (WAF).

     Deny-ERPeering
     Deny-IP-forwarding
     Deny-Private-DNS-Zones